-What you must pay when you get these services services

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-20% coinsurance for Medicare covered Prosthetic devices.

-20% coinsurance for related supplies.
+What you must pay when you get these Services that are covered for you services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body In-network: part or function.
+These include, but are not limited to: 20% coinsurance for colostomy bags and supplies directly related to colostomy Medicare covered care, pacemakers, braces, prosthetic shoes, artificial limbs, and Prosthetic devices. breast prostheses (including a surgical brassiere after a 20% coinsurance for mastectomy).
+Includes certain supplies related to prosthetic related supplies. devices, and repair and/or replacement of prosthetic devices.
+Out-of-network: Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for 40% coinsurance for Medicare covered more detail.
+Prosthetic devices.
+Prior Authorization from MVP may be required 40% coinsurance for related supplies.